 How Soon After Unprotected Can I Test for Pregnancy and Get Accurate Results

-You might be asking yourself, how soon after unprotected can I test for signs of pregnancy?
+You might be asking yourself, how soon after unprotected can I test for pregnancy or signs of pregnancy?
 That's totally understandable.
 A lot of people have this question after unprotected sex.
 Whether you're trying to conceive or just hoping you aren't pregnant, knowing when to test is super important.
 But if you test too early?
 You might get a false negative.
 And yeah, that's frustrating.

 How Long After Unprotected Sex Pregnancy Test Results Are Accurate